The UWHA Childcare Program is a benefit to help support residents and fellows with young children.

 Many members of the UWHA community collaborated to devise this new program.
 The process is simple: residents/fellows with children apply and qualify based on household income.
 For those who qualify, the amount of money awarded depends on need-based factors (number and age of children, financial hardship).
 The application process is open twice annually (Fall and Spring).
 UWHA members will be notified via e-mail when the application is open.
 All members are welcome and encouraged to apply.

-Sadly, our funds are limited: at this point just $50,000 for all housestaff annually.
+Unfortunately, our funds are limited: at this point just $50,000 for all housestaff annually.
 We realize that there is simply no perfect answer to this challenging problem, but we feel that, using the input many of you provided to us, we have devised a set of criteria that is fair, and as broadly inclusive as it can be.
-We hope that, if successful, we can expand this fund in the future.
+We will continue to fight to expand this fund in the next contract.

 The full details about the childcare process are shown below: